CharlieHesuda/XAML-/Brush-Names.md

 * PrimaryHueDarkBrush
 * PrimaryHueDarkForegroundBrush

-NB `[Light/Mid/Dark]Brush` define the different hues of the colour, and the `[Light/Mid/Dark]ForegroundBrush` define a foreground colour which will show up clearly on that hue.
+NB `[Light/Mid/Dark]Brush` define the different hues of the color, and the `[Light/Mid/Dark]ForegroundBrush` define a foreground color which will show up clearly on that hue.

-## Secondary Colour
+## Secondary Color

 * SecondaryHueLightBrush
 * SecondaryHueLightForegroundBrush